Broadway Church

 To summarize, our 11 essays addressed…

-The Big Bang: Our universe had a beginning and therefore a Beginner.
-It emerged from absolute nothing by an uncreated Creator who created all things.
+The Big Bang: Whatever begins to exist has a cause (a beginner).
+The Universe began to exist (via the Big Bang), therefore, the Universe had a cause (the Beginner, a.k.a. the Uncaused First Cause).
+Our universe had a beginning and therefore a Beginner.
+It emerged from absolute nothing by an uncreated Creator who created space, time, and matter, and thus must be spaceless, timeless, immaterial, and all-powerful.

 Biology: DNA, various biological systems in our bodies, and even microscopic organisms show, again, astonishing complexity and fine-tuning that demonstrate a Fine-Tuner.